andreimladin/java-code-review-checklist/README.md

 	- The code is easy to read (**Readability**)
 	- Avoid duplicate code
 	- Check if the code could be replaced by calling functions in other libraries/components
+- Best Practices
+	- OOP Principles are correctly used
+	- The code follows the SOLID PRINCIPLES
+	- Design Patterns
+		- Recommend a design pattern when you fill that a pattern could fit there
+- Exception Handling
+	- Ensure that each exception is raised and handled correctly
+	- Ensure that you have a well-defined exception hierarchy
+	- Split the exceptions in two types: technical and business

 ### Application Structure
 - Ensure that your changes are correctly written on layers and it respects the Spring Boo App Structure
 - Do not mixt up a Rest Service with a Web App (like Spring Rest with Spring MVC )

+### Model
+- Understand the meaning of each model you defined and treat it like the most appropiate terminology for it: DTO (form for MVC), entity, Value Object, Java Bean
+- Place it in the correct package
+- For more details check this page [TODO link to be provided]

 ### Rest API
 - Ensure your Rest API respects the REST maturity levels